eqNj/eqN-PD2-Filter/README.md

 Removed exact item prices, and instead replaced a green $ indicator (like Wolfie's filter) on identified rares if they sell for maximum value for each respective difficulty.

-Item level 88+ amulets will be marked [C] to indicate they're desired for crafting (like Wolfie's filter), and they will tell you what level to craft them at for +2 class skills.
+Item level 88+ amulets will tell you what level to craft them at for +2 class skills.

 All circlets of all tiers will always show, except if they are lower tier, white, and ethereal and/or socketed (unusable for imbuing).